-We share a qualified SENDco, Mrs Tina Jenkinson.
-On a day-to-day basis you should contact Headteacher Mr Garry Johnson in person or by email on headteacher@goathland.n-yorks.sch.uk and he will be very pleased to discuss your child's needs.
-Our governor responsible for oversight of our SEND provision is Mrs Nicola Atkinson, who can be contacted on natkinson@goathland.n-yorks.sch.uk.
+We share a qualified SENDco and headteacher, Mr Olly Cooper.
+On a day-to-day basis you can speak to him in person or by email on headteacher@goathland.n-yorks.sch.uk and he will be very pleased to discuss your child's needs.
+Our governor responsible for oversight of our SEND provision is Mrs Nicola Atkinson, who can be contacted on neds. needs.
+Our governor responsible for oversight of our SEND provision is Mrs Nicola Atkinson, who can be contacted on needs.
+Our governor responsible for oversight of our SEND provision is Mrs Nicola Atkinson, who can be contacted on needs.
+Our governor responsible for oversight of our SEND provision is Mrs Nicola Atkinson, who can be contacted on neadteacher@goathland.n-yorks.sch.uk.